dboddie-canonical-work/disgorged-docs/the-kde-neon-extension.rst

 How to use it
 -------------

-Add :ref:``extensions: [ kde-neon ]`` to the application definition in your ``snapcraft.yaml`` file.
-See `QT5 and KDE Frameworks applications <qt5-and-kde-frameworks-applications>` for a complete tutorial on how to use this extension.
+Add ``extensions: [ kde-neon ]`` to the application definition in your ``snapcraft.yaml`` file.
+See :ref:`QT5 and KDE Frameworks applications <qt5-and-kde-frameworks-applications>` for a complete tutorial on how to use this extension.

 .. code:: yaml